MiguelMSandin/oligoN-design/README.md

 `findPrimer.py -t target.fasta -r reference.fasta -o output`
 `testPrimer.py -r reference.fasta -f output.fasta -o output_TP.tsv`
-`rateAccess.py -f output.fasta -o output_access.tsv`

-And based on your preferred parameters you select the best candidate primers/probes for preliminary laboratory experiments.
+And based on your preferred parameters and the accessibility you select the best candidate primers/probes for preliminary laboratory experiments.

 ## Overview
 - **[1](https://github.com/MiguelMSandin/oligoN-design#1-prepare-files).
 Select a target and a reference fasta files**: containing the sequences of your group of inerest and a reference file with a complete overview of the diversity for the studied gene respectively (note that the target group should not be in the reference file).